 We can even observe determinants of the life-cycle of commodity markets via present and historical sociopolitical and economic events.
 Other useful insights may come from national economic overviews, debt analysis, and technical analysis.

 To comprehend a trading chart and the presented data about a commodity is to gain insight into an asset’s position in the market.

 Technical analysis allows us to do just that.
 Over the years, many tools, indicators, and techniques were pioneered by professional and successful amateur traders alike.

 For instance, a candlestick chart may be familiar to anyone who’s considered or shown interest in trading.
 Candlestick charts give insight into the highest and lowest price points of a particular time frame the asset of interest moved within.

 Most technical indicators and charting tools take into account the price and volume of an asset.
-Such tools are available with ASIC-regulated brokers in Australia like Plus500.
+Such tools are available with ASIC-licensed CFD providers in Australia like Plus500.

 On the other hand, brokers like eToro are far simpler and refrain from showcasing complex analytics tools.

 Commodity Trading Strategies